• Skip to primary navigation

 3. Grief

-4. Tips for Dealing with Grief During Holidays
+4. Dealing with Grief During Holidays

-Tips for Dealing with Grief During Holidays
+Dealing with Grief During Holidays

-Holidays can be a difficult time for people that have had a loss.
 There is no right or wrong way to handle the holidays.
-Some may wish to follow family traditions, while others may choose to change.
-When we are already experiencing the great stress of bereavement, the additional strains of the holidays can create unbearable pressure.
+Some may wish to follow family traditions, while others may choose to do new things.
+When we are already experiencing the stress of bereavement, the holidays can create more pressure.
 The key to coping with grief during the holidays is to find the way that is right for you.
-Suggested ways to prepare in advance.

 Decide what you really want to do, and what can be avoided.